St Paul's College, Walla Walla

-St Paul's College provides a Christian Education.
-The student body is drawn from a wide range of Christian denominations and it includes families not associated with a church.
+St Paul's College provides a Christian education.

 Location

 St Paul's is located in a rural setting on the northern outskirts of Walla Walla.
 Walla Walla is a town of approximately 600 people located 40 kilometres north of the cities of Albury-Wodonga and 100 km south of Wagga Wagga; 540 km south-west of Sydney and 350 km north of Melbourne.